fehmi/simply.js/docs/quickstart.md

 ## Installation

-You can add simple to your document via `<script>` tag and that's all.
+You can add simply to your document via `<script>` tag and that's all.

 ```bash
 <script src="simply.js"></script>